 Moved By Sarajevo

 Nowhere has touched me more on my European trip than the city of Sarajevo.
 This Bosnian capital has moved me in a way that no other city has.
 Before I came, I knew little of the Bosnian War, I knew little of the city's inhabitants who for three and a half years spent each day in this city facing death.
+In this post, I share my experience of taking a Sarajevo war tour.

 Signs stating ‘watch out sniper run and rest in peace’ didn’t deter children who risked their lives to go to school, only instead of learning in their bombed out classrooms, they gathered wherever they could listening to the sound of bombs and gun shot happening around them.